How come the how come the Democrats talk about right-wing extremism instead of extremism in the name of conservatism?

 It's a satirical magazine that used to sell 50,000 copies a week.

-On its cover, which NBC News is not showing, a cartoon of a tearful Prophet Muhammad.
+On its cover, which NBC News is not showing, a cartoon of a tearful prophet Muhammad.

-I mean, you'd have to stand on your head to have this thing look like genitely if you ask me, but there's enough perverts out there that they'll see it no matter what they're looking at.
+I mean, you'd have to stand on your head to have this thing look like genitalia if you ask me, but there's enough perverts out there that they'll see it no matter what they're looking at.

-You know it and I know it.
+You know it, and I know it.

 Okay, so there's that.